mengqingren/VTwins/README.md

 - phenodata: must be a data frame with two columns, and colnames are `id` (column 1) and `grp` (column 2). column id represent the sample id, column grp consist of `grp1` and `grp2`, representing the ctrl and disease, repsectively.
 - k: distance calculating method. it must bu consist with the method in `dist` function.
 - SavePath: filename of output directory.
 Default: ./
+- Cut_pair: the cutoff of redundant pairs to perform permutation or wilcox rank paired test.
+Defult 25
+- method_choose: necessary parameter of greated than 25 pair, choose from :"Wilcox","Permutation",
 - ShuffleWstat: filename of shuffle W stats
 - BoundarySample: filename of output boundary samples with distance
 - BoundaryPair: filename of output final pairs